aayla-secura/mixnmatchttp/README.md

 Listen options:
-  -a IP, --address IP   Address of interface to bind to. (default: 0.0.0.0) -p PORT, --port PORT  HTTP port to listen on. (default: 58081)
+  -a IP, --address IP   Address of interface to bind to. (default: 0.0.0.0) -p PORT, --port PORT  HTTP port to listen on.
+Default is 58080 if not over
+                        SSL or 58443 if over SSL. (default: None)

 CORS options (requires -o or -O):
   -o [Origin [Origin ...]], --allowed-origins [Origin [Origin ...]]